2.a) Theory of the origin of the Universe

 In fact, the worst part is not to propose incorrect solutions, but to manage to make them accepted.
 It has merit to deny the need for convincement in Science because the human brain is not ready for it; it sounds to us like religious faith regarding the origin of the Universe, or like a primary school class.

 Another subject is all religious ideas on the formation of life and the creation of the Universe; they make approximations not supported by logic.

 From a philosophical point of view, we cannot see any difference between whether the world was born 6000 years ago, or a few billion years ago.
 The creative element is there in both cases with an exemplary singularity.

 Another example of nature of life and the human race is the yearning or hope for immortality; reflected in this case by the triumph of Einstein’s Theory of Relativity.

 Despite mentioning these religion-related aspects as scientific weaknesses in specific theories, we would like to make it clear that we understand why they exist.
 Many people believe that there is something different or something that the laws of Physics cannot explain; it is spirituality in a generic sense, or more simply: Love.

-This position is not conservative in Cosmology; it would be almost impossible to fit such a position with proposals of change presented in this book.
-It is merely convenient to distinguish between reasonable changes and changes that aim to justify the lack of standard logic or common sense itself, such as quantum logic.
+This position is not conservative in Cosmology; it would be almost impossible to fit such a situation with proposals of change presented in this book.
+It is merely convenient to distinguish between reasonable adjustments and changes that aim to justify the lack of standard logic or common sense itself, such as quantum logic.

 It is also not necessary to be a radical skeptic to be uncomfortable with the general acceptance of incompatible theories.